kaijohn-ad/exvs-tournaments/README.md

 ## Quick Start

-See the `web/` directory for the main application.
+See the `web/` directory for the current SvelteKit application.

+The in-progress Remix migration lives in `remix/` (Phase 1 of the framework migration plan).
+Refer to `remix/README.md` for its development workflow.

 ## Development